 Lazio are closing in on a deal for Sunderland forward Fabio Borini as the club’s major summer overhaul continues.

-But Sunderland won’t be making a move for Manchester United right-back Guillermo Varela, the Gazette understands.
+But Sunderland won’t be making a move for Manchester United right-back Guillermo Varela.

 With takeover talks ongoing between owner Ellis Short and a group of German investors, there remains uncertainty around the ownership and manager situation.

 An ongoing priority is to balance the books and slash the wage bill by shipping out high earners and further players are set to depart - with Borini next in line.

 Jordan Pickford has already left Wearside for Everton in a deal worth up to £30million, while Jermain Defoe is Bournemouth bound ahead of Sunderland’s return to the Championship.

 West Ham United and West Bromwich Albion are tracking Lamine Kone, while Vito Mannone, Wahbi Khazri and Jeremain Lens will be in demand.

 Borini is expected to be the next player out the door, though, with officials at Serie A giants Lazio increasingly confident of landing their man.